 HomeLink Healthcare Ltd (“we” or “us”) is committed to data protection and data privacy.
-With the General Data Protection Regulation (GDPR) that came into force on 25 May 2018, we have undertaken a GDPR readiness programme to review our entire business, the way we handle data and the way in which we use it to provide our services and manage business operations.
+With the UK General Data Protection Regulation (UK GDPR) that came into force on 25 May 2018, we have undertaken a UK GDPR readiness programme to review our entire business, the way we handle data and the way in which we use it to provide our services and manage business operations.

 We hold personal data to meet legal obligations, to perform vital internal functions and to ensure patient safety.
 This policy details the personal data we may retain, process and share with third parties relating to your care and vital business operations.
 We are committed to ensuring that your information is secure, accurate and relevant.
 To prevent unauthorised access or disclosure, we have implemented suitable physical, electronic, and managerial procedures to safeguard and secure any personal data we hold.